Akashdipsaha/CBTCIP/README.md

 The Tic Tac Toe game allows two players to play against each other either on the same machine or over a network.
 Players can take turns making moves, and the game supports win detection and draw detection.

+Gameplay Instructions (for Tic Tac Toe)

+  - Game Board: The game board is a 3x3 grid.
+  - Player Turns: Players take turns to mark a square with their symbol ('X' or 'O').
+  - Winning Condition: The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.
+  - Draw Condition: If all squares are filled and no player has achieved a win, the game is declared a draw.

+Networking Instructions (for Tic Tac Toe)

+  - Server Setup: When prompted for the IP address, leave it blank to set up as a server.
+Otherwise, enter the IP address of the server to connect as a client.
+  - Port Number: Enter the port number to establish the connection.
+  - Turn-Based Gameplay: Players take turns making moves.
+Moves are sent over the network to the opponent.
+  - Game End: The game ends when one player wins or if it's a draw.

 How to Use
 Each program can be compiled and executed using a C++ compiler.
 Follow the instructions provided in each program's source code to compile and run the programs.
 Contributions